AI Keyboard Workflows: Combine Voice, Prediction, Grammar, Tone and Assistants

 Cross-Application Workflows

-For creative writing, future keyboards will suggest not just words but ideas, plot developments, character traits, and stylistic elements based on your creative goals.
+For creative writing, modern keyboards suggest not just words but ideas, plot developments, character traits, and stylistic elements based on your creative goals.
+They can analyze your writing style and suggest variations, help you maintain consistency across long documents, and even provide creative prompts when you're stuck.

-The pace of innovation in this space is accelerating.
-As language models become more sophisticated and on-device processing more powerful, we can expect AI keyboards to evolve from writing assistants to true cognitive partners.
+The pace of innovation in this space is accelerating exponentially.
+As language models become more sophisticated and on-device processing more powerful, we're witnessing AI keyboards evolve from writing assistants to true cognitive partners that amplify human communication in ways we're only beginning to understand.

 How to Choose the Right AI Keyboard for Your Needs